-Kelso has experienced a consistent upside shift in rail tank car production, retrofit and repair activity for the past two years which accounts for the improved financial performance and financial health of our organization.
-Management has substantially completed the implementation of its new business processes, new management personnel, changes to our corporate culture and revamping how we approach our marketing and sales processes.
-The result is that the Company operates more effectively with profitable sales and encouraging growth prospects.
-Our business momentum continued to grow throughout 2019 and reflects a significant improvement in financial performance for the year ended December 31, 2019.
+The rates of rail tank car production; retrofit and repair activity for the past seven quarters account for the profitable performance and improved financial health of our organization.
+Since 2017 management has substantially completed the implementation of its new business processes, new management personnel, the development of new products for rail and automotive markets and revamping how we approach our marketing and sales processes.
+The result is that the Company operates more effectively with EBITDA performance and encouraging business growth prospects.

-Revenues, corresponding expenses, financial performance and capital management during the year ended December 31, 2019 reflects Kelso's ability to carefully manage its capital resources during difficult recessionary times while still making progress in the execution of its strategic business plans.
-Financial results reflect the revenues and related operational costs of marketing, producing and distributing its proven line of rail tank equipment and key investments in new product development and production capability associated with a more diverse product mix in rail and automotive markets for future revenue growth.
+Revenues, corresponding expenses, financial performance and capital management during the three months ended March 31, 2020 reflected Kelso's continued ability to manage its capital resources and generate positive results in accordance with its strategic plans.
+Financial results reflect the revenues and related operational costs of marketing, producing and distributing its proven line of rail tank equipment and key investments in new product development and production capability associated with a more diverse product mix in both rail and automotive markets.